Cetis/intelligent-campus/udd/README.md

 In some implementations, sensor events need to be connected within the warehouse.

-For example, a sensor event may only contain references to ROOM_ID and a timestamp, howver the event can then be related to a collection of students via correlating the BOOKING via the room and timeframe, and from the BOOKING entity locate the relevent MOD_INSTANCE.
+For example, a sensor event may only contain references to ROOM_ID and a timestamp.
+However, the event can then be related to a collection of students through correlating the BOOKING via the room and timeframe, and from the BOOKING entity locate the relevent MOD_INSTANCE.

 ~~~~
 "context": {